bidodev/shell-scripts/website-bones/README.md

-# Script Porpouse
+# Script Purpose
 > This script will create the bones structure for your Website.

 ## Usage

-After download it on your machine, plese f the instructions to use the Script.
+After download it on your machine, plese follow the instructions to use the Script.

 <details><summary><b>Show instructions</b></summary>

-1. Give the necessary permissions for the script:
+1. Give the necessary permissions to run the script:

     ```
     $ chmod +x create.sh